VICTORY! together, we WON!

 RESPECTMedina + You = Impact

-Big Wireless might have hundreds of billions of dollars and armies of attorneys and lobbyists, but we have you.
-And, together, we can have a big impact.
+Big Wireless might have hundreds of billions of dollars and armies of attorneys and lobbyists, but we hadyou.
+And, together, we had a big impact.

-With your help and support, our community coalition will be that not-so-small group of thoughtful, committed people who change the world (with thanks to Margaret Mead).
-Whether you’re raising awareness, volunteering your time, or making a financial contribution, we are proud to be your neighbor.
+With your help and support, our community coalition was that not-so-small group of thoughtful, committed people who change the world (with thanks to Margaret Mead).
+Whether you helped raise awareness, volunteered your time, or made a financial contribution, we are proud to be your neighbor.